flaneur2020/pua-lang/README.md

 ## What's pua-lang?

-pua-lang is a dialect of The Monkey Programming Language.
-The implementation is a fork of [rs-monkey-lang](https://github.com/wadackel/rs-monkey-lang).
+pua-lang is a dialect of The Monkey Programming Language, intended to mirror the inspirational babble of Alibaba managers ("Aba-aba").
 The name "pua" refers to the manipulative way Alibaba treats its employees -- much like how pickup artists treat their trophies.

+This implementation is a fork of [rs-monkey-lang](https://github.com/wadackel/rs-monkey-lang).
 `Monkey` is a programming language designed to learn interpreters.
 It comes from [Writing An Interpreter In Go](https://compilerbook.com/).